sabinemm/recipe-site-ms3/README.md

 These are current issues:

 * In profile page viewed from [Safari](https://res.cloudinary.com/www-madine-se/image/upload/v1595179660/vegansite/readme/Screenshot_2020-07-19_at_19.27.33_tvrhjr.png) some CSS does not apply, but is not important enough to correct right now.
 Correct styling from [Chrome](https://res.cloudinary.com/www-madine-se/image/upload/v1595179678/vegansite/readme/Screenshot_2020-07-19_at_19.27.23_t5uuet.png)
 * When searching for recipe title "Easy Baked Beans", search returns not the most relevant results.
+I would use a third party search engine for the next project.
 * Is it a bug or feature?!
 When searching for words like "and, or, if" etc search returns no results.
 * Images don't load smoothly and at the same time, because they come from many different sources.
+I would like to use lazy loading (didn't have the time).
+* After submitting recipe and using browser back button and forward, same recipe can be submitted several times.

 * Bootstrap tooltip from mobile Safari on Iphone X

     <img src="https://res.cloudinary.com/www-madine-se/image/upload/v1595190726/vegansite/readme/IMG_2972_mim2tv.png" alt="broken" width="400"/>

-I did not change styling of that and it displays correctly on any other browser/device.
+I did not change styling of that and it displays correctly on all other browser/device.

 * If image is posted with broken link, it looks exacly like that - broken and sad: